datonic/hub/README.md

 ## 🌟 Principles

+These are some of the principles to keep in mind when thinking about Datonic projects.

 - [FAIR](https://www.go-fair.org/fair-principles/).
 - Minimal and flexible.
 Rely on tools that do one thing and do it well.
 - No vendor lock-in.
   - Rely on Open code, standards, and infrastructure.
   - Use the tool you want to create, explore, and consume the datasets.
 Agnostic of any tooling or infrastructure provider.
   - Standard format for data and APIs!
+[Keep your data as future-friendly and future-proof as possible](https://indieweb.org/longevity)!
 - Modular ecosystem.
 Rely on standards like Arrow for IPC, and Frictionless for metadata.
 - Distributed Permissionless ecosystem and collaboration.
 Open source code and make it ready to be improved.
   - Data marketplace not linked to a specific company or platform.